welpo/tabi/content/blog/mastering-tabi-settings/index.md

 [extra]
 local_image = "img/tabi.webp"
+invertible_image = false
 ```

 - `title` is the title of the project.
 - `description` is the description of the project.
 - `weight` determines the order in which the projects are shown.
 The lower the weight, the higher the project will appear.
 - `local_image` is the path to the image of the project.
 This image is shown on the projects page.
+- `invertible_image` inverts the image colours in dark mode.
+Useful for black and white logos/icons.

 When a user clicks on the image or title of a project, they will be taken to the project's page.
 If you'd rather have users go to an external link, you can set `link_to = "https://example.com` in the `[extra]` section of the project's `.md` file.